Mysthaps/MyseIfRDPatches/README.md

 ## Notes
 - All configurations are disabled by default.
-Enable them from `BepInEx/config/com.rhythmdr.garbageplugins.cfg` or via BepInEx Configuration Manager.
+Enable them via BepInEx Configuration Manager.
 - For **CustomChiliSpeed**: Normal oneshot animations will be broken for higher speeds.
 Bars shorter than 200ms will not work properly.
 - For **ShowAccuracy**: Accuracy chart is as below: